COS301-SE-2024/ABC-Travel-Planner/apps/backend/src/chat/model/fine_tuned_model/README.md

 - sentence-similarity
 - feature-extraction
 - generated_from_trainer
-- dataset_size:832
+- dataset_size:1936
 - loss:CosineSimilarityLoss
 widget:
-- source_sentence: How do I use the trip creator for City113?
+- source_sentence: How do I plan a trip to city 384?
   sentences:
-  - How do I generate a ready-made trip for City109?
+  - Can I book flights and stays for city 151?
-  - Could you provide more information about How do I view who someone is following or who their followers are??
+  - What is the process to change the theme of my app?
-  - How do I generate a ready-made trip for City113?
+  - Can I book flights and stays for city 384?
-- source_sentence: How do I plan a trip to city 139?
+- source_sentence: How do I plan a trip to city 495?
   sentences:
-  - Can I book flights and stays for city 337?
+  - Can I book flights and stays for city 495?
-  - Can you give me an example of Can I make a post of any particular place I have been to??
+  - Can I book flights and stays for city 407?
-  - Can I book flights and stays for city 139?
+  - Can I book flights and stays for city 467?
-- source_sentence: How do I plan a trip to city 261?
+- source_sentence: How do I plan a trip to city 297?
   sentences:
-  - Can I book flights and stays for city 398?
+  - Can I book flights and stays for city 171?
-  - How do I generate a ready-made trip for City145?
+  - How do I book flights and stays for City199?
-  - Can I book flights and stays for city 261?
+  - Can I book flights and stays for city 297?
-- source_sentence: How do I use the trip creator for City170?
+- source_sentence: How can I contact support?
   sentences:
-  - Can I book flights and stays for city 457?
+  - How do I reach out to support?
-  - Can I book flights and stays for city 271?
+  - How do I book flights and stays for City160?
-  - How do I generate a ready-made trip for City170?
+  - Can I book flights and stays for city 260?
-- source_sentence: How do I plan a trip to city 342?
+- source_sentence: How do I plan a trip to city 328?
   sentences:
-  - Can I book flights and stays for city 303?
+  - Can I book flights and stays for city 127?
-  - Can I book flights and stays for city 222?
+  - Can I book flights and stays for city 328?
-  - Can I book flights and stays for city 342?
+  - Can I book flights and stays for city 307?
 ---

 # SentenceTransformer based on sentence-transformers/all-MiniLM-L6-v2